marklogic-community/grove-react-visjs-graph/README.markdown

 A usable example of such an endpoint is available in the [mlpm-visjs-graph repository](https://github.com/patrickmcelwee/mlpm-visjs-graph).
 You will need to install [visjs.xqy](https://github.com/patrickmcelwee/mlpm-visjs-graph/blob/master/visjs.xqy) as a REST resource and [visjs-lib.xqy](https://github.com/patrickmcelwee/mlpm-visjs-graph/blob/master/visjs-lib.xqy) as a server-side javascript module.
 You can customize the behavior by editing these files directly, particularly the SPARQL queries in visjs-lib.xqy.

+See the README in the mlpm-visjs-graph library on how to install it.

+NOTE: Eventually, we would like to replace this library with a default Grove middle-tier endpoint.

 #### Events

 The provided `GraphContainer` also sets up a single doubleClick event, which fetches nodes and edges for the node that was double-clicked and adds them to the graph.